Help your child read, write and spell

-Children who read outside class time are 13 times more likely to read above the expected level for their age.
-At home make sure your child has regular reading practice and check they understand what they read.
+Children who read outside class time are five times more likely to read above the expected level for their age.
+At home, make sure your child has regular reading practice and check they understand what they read.
 To help your child with reading:

 - when you read to your child, make the experience interactive - ask questions about the story, the pictures, and what they think of the characters